EggzYy/bioprocess-web/UPDATED_TASK_LIST.md

 ## Summary

-### Completed: 18/22 tasks (82%)
+### Completed: 6/22 tasks (27%)
-- ✅ All backend functionality
-- ✅ All calculations and algorithms
-- ✅ API implementation
-- ✅ Testing and validation
-- ✅ Documentation
+- Core scaffolding and repository setup are complete, but substantial work remains to achieve calculation parity with the legacy scripts.

 ### Remaining Critical Work:
 1. **Frontend JavaScript** - Connect UI to backend